Skip to content

 com.baomidou.example.mapper: debug

-How to Perform Field Auto-increment During Update
+How to Perform Field Auto-Increment Operations During Update

 If you want to perform an auto-increment operation on a field during an update, you can use the Wrapper provided by MyBatis Plus.
 Here is a feasible solution: